 Indian Culture: Important Points for Speech

 Indian cuisine is known for its wide assortment of dishes and is especially famous for its spices and herbs.
-From butter chicken, dal makhani from the North, to idli, dosa, or upma from the south, Indian cuisine is savored all around the world.
-The blend of unique spices and flavors is the specialty of Indian dishes.
+From Butter Chicken, and Dal makhani from the North to idli, dosa, or upma from the south, Indian cuisine is savoured all around the world.
+The blend of unique spices and flavours is the speciality of Indian dishes.
 Not only the dishes but even the eating etiquettes also make up our cultural identity.
 For instance, in parts of South India, food is served on banana leaves as it is said that the nutrients from the leaf enrich your food.